-Rafa Benitez says "nothing has changed" as far as his contract talks with Newcastle United are concerned.
+Rafa Benitez reveals his position on contract talks at Newcastle United

 Benitez's deal runs out in the summer – and the club's manager has put off talks until the team is safe from the threat of relegation.